Skip to content

 Soup

-Just about all veggies work, including frozen Brussels Sprouts ?
-Recently on this episode of Monday Night Live, I added frozen Brussels Sprouts to a soup just for the fun of it.
+Just about all veggies work, including frozen Brussels Sprouts.
+On this episode of Monday Night Live, I added frozen Brussels Sprouts to a soup just for the fun of it.
 Everyone loved it!
-The Papa hates sprouts and he loved it too.
+Even those who hate sprouts loved the soup too.

 Stew

-We love using peas, carrots, and frozen mushrooms in our stews.
-Stew is super versatile and most frozen vegetables would work well.
-I’d personally avoid broccoli and cauliflower in this application.
+I love using frozen peas, carrots, and frozen mushrooms in our stews.
+Stew is super versatile and most frozen vegetables can work well.
+I’d personally avoid broccoli and cauliflower in this application as they have a tendency to fall apart with some cooking methods.

 Chowder

 Frozen peas and onions are an awesome addition to any chowder.
-We make a dairy free chowder with frozen peas that the kids love.
+I make a dairy free chowder with frozen peas that the kids love.
+You can also use a frozen mirepoix as the starting base for any chowder.
+Honestly, this is one of my fave frozen veg products to purchase since I don’t have to dice onions.

 Fried Rice

-Frozen stir fry vegetables, mushrooms, peas, onions, broccoli, and a few more veg are all excellent choices.
+Frozen stir fry vegetables, mushrooms, peas, onions, broccoli, and a few more veg are all excellent choices for adding to a fried rice.
 If you’re using frozen vegetables in your fried rice, sauté them on high heat before adding other ingredients.
 You want to cook off any excess liquid first.

 Chili